nekonaute/pogobot/README.md

 ## Git description
-This project is divided into 4 folders :
+This project is divided into 5 folders :

+- 3d-addons
 - docs
 - Hardware
 - Software
 - Scripts

+3d-addons contains the 3d printable mesh necessary to assemble a complete robot.

 Hardware contains the schematics and other files to build your own robot from scratch.